 - Makers (e.g., writers, programmers, designers, and other creative or analytical types)

 Each type needs a very different type of daily schedule to be productive.
 Most companies are run to meet the needs of the Manager type.
 But if you have people at your agency working on the wrong type of schedule for their type of job, it’s costing you days of productivity a week… and thousands of dollars a year in lost billables.

 Managers (by the Hour) vs. Makers (by the Day)

 Graham posits that Managers work best in hourly chunks, which are perfect for managers’ meeting-intensive days.
 But Makers, he says, need uninterrupted blocks of time—ideally at least half a day at a time, and preferably a full day at a time.
 The nature of Makers’ work means that they need time to settle in.
 As Graham notes:

 When you’re operating on the maker’s schedule, meetings are a disaster.
 A single meeting can blow a whole afternoon, by breaking it into two pieces each too small to do anything hard in.
 Plus you have to remember to go to the meeting.
 That’s no problem for someone on the manager’s schedule.
 There’s always something coming on the next hour; the only question is what.
 But when someone on the maker’s schedule has a meeting, they have to think about it.

 As much as it pains me as a former hours-driven project manager, I have to acknowledge that Maker tasks like troubleshooting a coding problem, creating design concepts, or writing a blog article don’t easily fit into a pre-specified block of hours.

-In retrospect, this explains why a former manager—a Creative Director at a digital marketing agency—loved when I could rearrange his schedule to create meeting-free days for him.
+In retrospect, this explains why one of my former managers—a Creative Director at a digital marketing agency—loved when I could rearrange his schedule to create meeting-free days for him.
 He needed uninterrupted time to do his Maker tasks.

 Putting This into Dollars: Lost Billables = $315K/year for Five Makers